 The McKittrick Hotel, fabled home to Sleep No More, has another hushed event up its sleeve—a secret garden brunch at Gallow Green, its lush rooftop space.
 Complete with endless carafes of mimosas and big band music galore, you and your girls can escape from the city life, bask in the rooftop sun and feel like you've been whisked away far, far beyond Manhattan to your own garden oasis.

 Palm Court at The Plaza

-Nothing says classic New York like high tea in the renovated Palm Court of the Plaza Hotel—it's sort of one of those experiences you never get around to doing as a NYC resident, so all the better to experience with a girls' guest list that includes out-of-town friends, mom, grandma and more.
-While the tea list is expansive, and the treats are exquisite, the real beauty here is the elegant Palm Court itself, a beaux-arts beauty of a room marked with a signature stained glass dome, impressive height, and air of sophistication (but not stuffiness—the hotel pokes fun with adorable accents like Eloise tea kettles, as well).
+Nothing says classic New York like high tea in the renovated Palm Court of the Plaza Hotel—it's sort of one of those experiences you never get around to doing as an NYC resident, so all the better to experience with a girls' guest list that includes out-of-town friends, mom, grandma and more.
+While the tea list is expansive, and the treats are exquisite, the real beauty here is the elegant Palm Court itself, a beaux-arts beauty of a room marked with a signature stained-glass dome, impressive height, and air of sophistication (but not stuffiness—the hotel pokes fun with adorable accents like Eloise tea kettles, as well).

-Set in the heart of Williamsburg, Brooklyn Winery produces premium, small batch wine inside its dramatic, rustic-chic space.
+Set in the heart of Williamsburg, Brooklyn Winery produces premium, small-batch wine inside its dramatic, rustic-chic space.
 With high ceilings, reclaimed wood paneling, and repurposed mid-century decor, it's no wonder the winery is a well-known wedding venue, but few realize they also cater to small groups, especially in the wintery offseason (we imagine it's the perfect warm and cozy candlelit haunt for cold evenings spent with great girlfriends and good laughs).
-In addition to it's awesome decor and Brooklyn-cool vibe, Brooklyn Winery doesn't have private room charges, and can even include "wine games" and blind tasting activities, to their cocktail party packages.
+In addition to its awesome decor and Brooklyn-cool vibe, Brooklyn Winery doesn't have private room charges and can even add "wine games" and blind tasting activities, to their cocktail party packages.